It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 Again, there won't be a lot of accumulation.

-You'll see some level of it, uh unpredictable.
+You'll see some level of it, unpredictable.

 I doubt it'll get as high as 20%.

-It'll probably end up being somewhere between three and twenty percent of bitcoins that will be aggregated into um uh small number of hands, maybe institutional in that sense.
+Bitcoins that will be aggregated into a small number of hands, maybe institutional in that sense.

-Uh This is even with the large number that were stolen by the NSA and the CIA in the beginning of Bitcoin history, and then the smaller number that the FBI got recently.
+This is even with the large number that were stolen by the NSA and the CIA in the beginning of Bitcoin history, and then the smaller number that the FBI got recently.

-Those coins will uh, through the corruption of those organizations, find their way into the market, already have, actually, I believe.
+Those coins will, through the corruption of those organizations, find their way into the market.

-They're, you know, dribbling out.
+They're dribbling out.

-Um anyway, and that's the way it'll work.
+Anyway, and that's the way it'll work.

-All this stuff will dribble out, bitcoin's gonna flatten out, it's gonna be um uh non-aggregated, it's gonna be uh a true people's money, because the way the algorithm works and the way it was set up.
+It's going to be a true people's money because the way the algorithm works and the way it was set up.

-So and because of the implementation of the technology.
+And because of the implementation of the technology.

-It's like the uh the mat in the in uh Aikido.
+It's like the mat in Aikido.

 There's no point in bragging on it if you can't do it.

-Uh so the same thing is true in the technocratic world.
+So the same thing is true in the technocratic world.

-And this is having some very profound effects on both the psychology and the uh social acceptance of Bitcoin.
+And this is having some very profound effects on both the psychology and the social acceptance of Bitcoin.

 First off, again, we're so early in Bitcoin that most people on the planet haven't heard of it.